pythonite42/sauf_o_mat/README.md

 A Flutter project for a carneval music club's event where the bought drinks shall be displayed.
 This is for a contest of which group drinks the most

-The video server needs to be started like this:
+The video server is hosted on my vServer:
-...\sauf_o_mat\server> node index.js
+- check logs: pm2 logs saufomatWebsocket
+- check status of server: pm2 list